 First automation system for safety and automation – PSS 4000

 Pilz offers a solution for a wide range of applications with the first automation system for safety and automation, the PSS 4000.
-The automation system PSS 4000 enables networking of multiple controllers in accordance with the Multi-Master principle, but each one runs independently.
-The automation system PSS 4000 is consequently the optimum solution for modular and flexible plants in accordance with the Industrie 4.0 benchmark.
+The automation system PSS 4000 enables networking of multiple controllers in accordance with the Multi-Master principle, but each one runs autonomously.
+So the automation system PSS 4000 is the optimum solution for modular and flexible plants in accordance with the Industrie 4.0 benchmark.

 First internationally certified qualification for machinery safety – CMSE®